Commercial Solar Power Systems Sydney

 All commercial inverters are designed to shut down in the event of a power cut.
 Any commercial solar inverter which is above 30kW in capacity needs a separate network protection unit.
 This is a legal requirement in Sydney and is included in any KUGA commercial solar install.
 Adding this equipment can increase the price of your solar install by $6,000 – $7,000.

-Extra cost associated with adding tilt to commercial solar panels
+Extra cost associated with adding tilt to commercial solar panels and power systems

-Looking at commercial solar systems around Sydney, you may note that some are laid flat on a roof.
+Looking at commercial solar power systems around Sydney, you may note that some are laid flat on a roof.
 Other solar panels are tilted to face the sun more directly.

 Whether or not your Sydney business needs to tilt its solar panels depends on two factors: